-As I’m always saying; my first design instructor was Mohie El Deen El Labbad, the late artist, designer and cartoonist–or as he used to describe himself: A bookmaker!
+As I’m always saying; my first design instructor was Mohie El Deen El Labbad, the late artist, designer, and cartoonist–or as he liked to be called: A Book Maker!

-I started reading Labbad articles in Majed magazine, at the age of 8 and 9, he had a weekly article about art, design thinking, graphic design, art critique, visual understanding, culture and identity re-forming, all for children readers, of course, he was the pioneer, and sadly saying; I’m not sure if there is anyone still doing this at the present time.
+I started reading the Labbad articles in Majed magazine, at the age of 8 and 9, he had a weekly article on art, design thinking, graphic design, art critique, visual understanding, culture, and identity re-forming, all for children’s readers.
+Of course, he was a pioneer, and I’m sadly saying; I’m not sure if there is anyone still practicing this conviction at the present time.

 Continue reading →

 At one evening in October 2013, I sat down with the Jordanian director Naji Abu Nowar to discuss the collaboration between me and him to design the Arabic main title and credits for his new feature film Theeb, I was more than excited to take the job, it was a great honor for me to work with such a brilliant director like Naji, for a great shining opportunity in the Arab film industry.

 My initial quick sketches with Naji, discussing styles and calligraphy approach.